Kaplas80/PleOps.Cake/docs/articles/workflows/gitflow-detailed.md

 ### New features and fixes

-Developers implements new features and bug fixes from a new branch each time.
+Developers implement new features and bug fixes from a new branch each time.
 The feature branches have the prefix `feature/` and start from the `main` (or `develop`) branch.

 The recommended merging strategy is _squashing_ to maintain a clean history in